alewoo/chapter-one-tech-screen/README.md

    npx expo start
    ```

-3. Run the app on your preferred platform:
-   - Press `a` to run on Android emulator
-   - Press `i` to run on iOS simulator
-   - Press `w` to run in web browser
-   - Scan QR code with Expo Go app on your device

 ## Development

 This project uses:

 - React Native with Expo
-- TypeScript for type safety
 - File-based routing with Expo Router
 - Local state management with React hooks